-Have you ever had a project that should take three hours to complete but that actually eats up a whole day because of interruptions and multitasking?
-That is an example of Parkinson's law—and likely why you're struggling to complete tasks efficiently. ⏰
+Have you ever had a project that should take three hours to complete but actually eats up a whole day because of interruptions and multitasking?
+That is an example of Parkinson's law—likely why you struggle to complete tasks efficiently. ⏰

 How are to-do lists and time blocks different?

 A standard to-do list tells you what you need to do.
 Time blocking tells you when you're going to do it.

 Before you picture your calendar turning into an unruly mess, let me explain.
 When your calendar is full of tasks and projects, it's harder for others to steal your time.
 And if you use the same system to block your team's time, you'll be able to track it more accurately.

 Cal Newport, the author of Deep Work, says that people's biggest misconception about time blocking is the belief that you must stick with the schedule no matter what.
 According to Newport, a better way to use time blocking is to rework your time blocks throughout the day as circumstances change.
 "The goal is to ensure you always have an intentional plan for the time that remains in the workday."

 Time blocking is often mistaken with timeboxing but there's a subtle difference hereLearn more

 Everyone on your team works differently.
 People have different peak (and weak) productivity times.
 Some team members prefer deep work in the morning; others only wake up after lunch.
 Identifying those peaks for your team is the first step to adequate time blocking.

 Once that's settled, time blocking makes planning your team's schedules easier and more effective.
 Let's say your agency recently signed a retainer contract for six months of work.
 You know the project will need four team members at 20 hours a week for six months, so you assign chunks of time to each team member for the upcoming contracted weeks.